 |Fund Category||Regular Plan||Direct Plan||Difference|

-As the table above shows, on average, you will earn 1% more by investing through a direct plan, per annum.
+As the table above shows, on an average, you will earn 0.50%-1% more per annum by investing in a mutual fund scheme through its direct plan rather than its regular variant.

 - Lower expense ratio.